-Accidents happen.
-If you had sex without using birth control or made a mistake using your method, there’s still a way to prevent pregnancy — but you have to act fast.
+If you had sex without using birth control, made a mistake using your method, or were sexually assaulted, there’s still a way to prevent pregnancy — but you have to act fast.

 Emergency contraception is birth control you can use to prevent pregnancy up to five days (120 hours) after unprotected sex.
 It’s safe and effective.
-There are two types of emergency contraception: morning-after pills, and the copper IUD.
+There are two types of emergency contraception: morning-after pills, and certain IUDs.

 You can get some types of morning-after pills (like Plan B) without a prescription at drug stores, grocery stores, or Planned Parenthood health centers.

-For other types of emergency contraception (like the copper IUD or ella morning-after pill), you need an appointment with or prescription from a Planned Parenthood health center or other health care provider.
+For other types of emergency contraception (like an IUD or ella), you need an appointment with or prescription from a Planned Parenthood health center or other doctor or nurse.

-The expert nurses, doctors, and educators at your local Planned Parenthood health center can give you more information about emergency contraception, and help you get the morning-after pill or copper IUD.
+The expert staff at your local Planned Parenthood health center can give you more information about emergency contraception, and help you get the morning-after pill or IUD.

 We offer services in: